Smartphone mapping vs. total station: report from a surveyor

 Result:

-To was to evaluate the accuracy of linework generated from feature extractions in PIX4Dmatic.
-When using only a Single GNSS solution (a standard smartphone GPS without corrections), Rami found horizontal errors of 2.5 feet and elevation differences of 4.6 feet.
-Rami noted that this 2-to-4-foot margin of error is typical for non-RTK setups, which is exactly why he used the RTK device.
+When using only a Single GNSS solution (a standard smartphone GPS without corrections), Rami found horizontal errors of 2.5 feet (76 cm) and elevation differences of 4.6 feet (140 cm).
+Rami noted that this 2-to-4-foot (60 cm - 120 cm) margin of error is typical for non-RTK setups, which is exactly why he used the RTK device.

 2. RTK-fix feature extractions__

-Rami goes around the model and measures between 1-6cm at different points all around the model.
 The line work from the RTK device to the Total Station data matched almost perfectly.
-Walking through the digital model, Rami checked various points and found the variance stayed within a tight 1–6 cm range.
-'We are seeing a lot of 1.5 cm consistency, which is really nice to see,' Rami remarked, confirming that the mobile RTK solution stays within acceptable limits of accuracy.
+Walking through the digital model, Rami checked various points and found the variance stayed within a 2cm–9 cm range, and even below: "We are seeing a lot of 1.5 cm consistency, which is really nice to see," Rami remarked.
+The test confirms that in this instance, the mobile RTK solution stays within acceptable limits of accuracy.

 Final analysis: